TrickyFatCat/TrickyAnimationComponents/README.md

 3. `AnimateTo` - animates to the chosen point.
 Works only in the manual mode;
 4. `Pause` - pauses the animation;
 5. `Resume` - resumes the animation;
+6. `IsPlaying` - returns true if the animation is playing;

 ### TimelineAnimationComponent